Wednesday, December 30, 2020

 naiveté made them weapons.

-a gash in the hideout of my chest.
+in the hideout of my chest.

-once revealed,
+pain revealed,

-unprepared for the swift
+unprepared for such swift pleasure,

 faster than the giddy race

-of ridiculous pulse,
+of ridiculous pulse

-fallen into the oubliettes
+into the oubliettes of unkind stares.

 ======================